Roman Army during the Pax Romana: Living conditions

 A substantial proportion of a soldier's life was spent in barracks, and it is worthwhile to consider this environment in greater detail.
 For conscripts hailing from urban areas, life in a densely populated military base will not have been wholly alien.
 It is reasonable to hypothesise that the men from rural areas, in particular the numerous auxiliaries hailing from less settled provinces, would have perceived the city as a novel and unfamiliar location.
 During the reign of Augustus, the army assumed a new permanence, and while expansion continued, many legions began to remain in the same region of a province for extended periods.
 In the course of time, the original winter quarters underwent a process of evolution, transforming into more permanent bases.
 These new bases subsequently functioned as the legion's depot, serving as a repository for the majority of its records and administrative functions, even during periods when the bulk of the unit was engaged in campaigning activities.

 Initially, such bases were merely slightly more substantial constructions than winter camps (castra hiberna), with timber buildings and earth ramparts.
 However, over time, these were rebuilt in a more substantial form.
 Subsequently, the use of tiled roofs superseded thatching, and stone became the primary material for construction, replacing wooden walls.
-The reconstruction in stone was typically executed in phases, with the selection of buildings reflecting the immediate priorities of the unit in question.
+Stone reconstruction was usually carried out in phases, with the selection of buildings depending on the unit's immediate priorities.
 The rate of this process was dictated by the condition of the extant timber structures and the local availability of suitable masonry.

 A legionary fortress (castra) encompassed an area of approximately 50-60 acres (20-25 ha).
 Defence was rarely a primary consideration when legionary fortresses were established.
 The importance of ensuring access to efficient road and water-based communication systems was paramount for the functionality of these military installations.
 Consequently, the majority of these bases were strategically situated in proximity to navigable rivers.
 While there is some variation in the earliest period, almost all fortresses conform to the classic playing card shape — a rectangle with rounded corners — common to marching camps.